Mauricio Pochettino has been appointed the new Chelsea head coach, starting his role in 1 July 2023.

 The former Argentina international defender learned his trade at Newell’s Old Boys in his homeland before moving to Espanyol in Spain at the start of the 1994/95 season.

-He joined Paris Saint-Germain in 2001 and also enjoyed a spell at Bordeaux before returning to Espanyol in 2004, before moving into the coaching system at the Spanish club.
+He joined Paris Saint-Germain in 2001 and represented his country at the 2002 FIFA World Cup before having a spell at Bordeaux and then returning to Espanyol in 2004.

-He left the club a few months in to the 2012/13 campaign before accepting his first job in the Premier League in Janaury 2013.
+He left the club a few months into the 2012/13 campaign and accepted his first job in the Premier League in January 2013 with Southampton.

-His debut season with Southampton included impressive wins over reigning Premier League champions Manchester City, Liverpool and Chelsea.
+Under Pochettino, in the second half of 2012/13 Southampton achieved impressive victories over reigning Premier League champions Manchester City as well as Liverpool and Chelsea.

-The following campaign proved even more successful and, at the time, it saw Pochettino guide the Saints to their highest ever finish in the Premier League.
+The following campaign proved even more successful as Pochettino led Saints to eighth, matching their highest Premier League finish.

-Pochettino was then chosen by Spurs as Tim Sherwood’s replacement for the 2014/15 season.
+Pochettino was chosen by Tottenham Hotspur as Tim Sherwood’s replacement as head coach for the 2014/15 season.